Dearborn–Putnam controversy: Contemporary publications

 Reviewing the controversy as it unfolded and was printed in the North American Review, the nationally popular Daniel Webster followed both Dearborn and Putnam, and said of the controversy that the issues concerned duty and character.
 Webster suggested that Dearborn stepped beyond the line of common decency by attempting to reprehend a widely respected war veteran who gave much of his life serving his country and who had long since been dead.
 In support of Putnam, Webster also provided several depositions from Colonels John Trumbull and Thomas Grosvenor along with various testimony from lesser known soldiers present at the battle, all of whom offered a different account of Putnam from Dearborn's.

 The New Hampshire Patriot on May 1, 1810, reported Stark's disappointment with Putnam: "...as Stark proceeded to the rail fence in full view of Putnam, seen conversing with Colonel Gerrish, the Connecticut General supplied "no direction" to Stark.
 Hence, Putnam exercised no command and failed to take any initiative, a view roughly resembling Dearborn's comments.

 Trumbull - Colonel John Trumbull served as a military artist during the Revolution and was present during the Battle of Bunker Hill.
 After reading Dearborn's account in The Port Folio, Trumbull wrote a letter to the late General Putnam's son, Daniel, expressing his regrets and disappoint over Dearborn's accusations, defending the general's character and role in the battle.
-Trumbull maintains that Putnam was at the redoubt and saved the life of British officer, Colonel John Small, and old friend of Putnam's who fought together during the French and Indian War, by ordering colonial soldiers not to fire at him in his defenseless state.
+Trumbull maintains that Putnam was at the redoubt and saved the life of British officer, Colonel John Small, an old friend of Putnam's who he fought with during the French and Indian War, by ordering colonial soldiers not to fire at him in his defenseless state.
 His letter was later published, along with other veteran accounts, in the 1818 Munroe & Francis publication of Dearborn's and Putnam's accounts.

 Humphreys – In 1818, Colonel David Humphreys, once an aide de camp to Washington and once on the staff of General Putnam, published his book, entitled Israel Putnam where he roundly lends support to the character of Putnam in several incidents during the battle.